 - A transcript is unofficial, marked as student-issued, or is addressed to someone other than Common App for transfer.

 - A transcript is missing pages or was severely damaged in the mail.

 - A document received by Common App for transfer is not a transcript.

 - An incorrect transcript was received; this can occur when another student at your school has the same or similar name and you did not provide enough information to the registrar when you requested your transcript.
 Be sure to provide your schools with as much information as possible so they can properly identify your records.

-If your school closed, you must confirm if your academic records can be obtained.
+If your school closed, you must confirm that your academic records can still be obtained.
 Review your school's website to learn if another school holds their academic records or contact the state licensing agency where your school was located to learn whether the state made arrangements to store the school's academic records.
 If your transcript is available, you must have it sent to Common App for transfer.
 If your transcript is no longer available, contact customer service.